nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ---

 Last year [Florens](https://twitter.com/fvsch) started doing awesome contributions to the whole DevTools codebase, with no exception to the console.
-They identified some visual flaws, misalignments and less-than-ideal colors in the output, and came up with a wonderful fixes for all those.
+They identified some visual flaws, misalignments and less-than-ideal colors in the output, and came up with wonderful fixes for all those.

 <figure>
   <img src="/images/posts_assets/2019-01-17/redesign.jpg" alt="New design in the console">